 Let’s say I am laying in my bed in unlaundered sweatpants as I watch “Titanic” or “To All The Boys I’ve Loved Before,” an updated version of the forbidden love story archetype.
-As I inattentively watch these idealized romances play out on my laptop, I rapidly drag my finger right on my phone screen, affirming my attraction to a promising mirror selfie of a decent-looking Stanford student without a creepy or arrogant bio.
-In this *hypothetical* scene, something feels a bit wrong about my desire for instant gratification and my yearning for a scenario similar to that of the people slowly falling in love on the dusty laptop screen in front of me.
+As I inattentively watch these idealized romances play out on my laptop, I rapidly drag my finger right on my phone screen, affirming my attraction to a promising mirror selfie of a fellow Stanford student.
+In this *hypothetical* scene, something doesn’t feel quite right about my simultaneous desire for instant gratification and a scenario similar to that of the people slowly falling in love on the dusty laptop screen in front of me.

 If you have dabbled, just by chance of course, in the search for companionship via Tinder and other dating apps or you are like a Stanford frosh who admitted, “I sometimes swipe myself to sleep,” you are familiar with the vast array of potential suitors through which you can peruse.
 This creates an experience comparable to, but slightly less exhilarating than, scrolling through Amazon.
 (Sadly, though, there are no customer reviews for my Tinder matches.)

-Similar to Amazon, Tinder acts as a retail giant in that it essentially commodifies human beings.
+Similar to Amazon, Tinder acts as a retail giant in its commodification of human beings.
 You set your preferences for your desired purchases — or partners — and then you begin your prideful scour.
 When something tickles your fancy, you indicate your interest.
 And importantly, you make note of how quickly the item will appear at your doorstep, which in the Tinder-sphere is normally revealed after a wee bit of verbiage is exchanged.

 Amazon users’ demand for Prime services reveals just how much they value this last criterion.
 On Tinder, though, assessing the “shipping speed” can be a bit more nebulous.
 For your convenience, I have subdivided this critical information into four categories of Tinder matches, outlined below.